pmontepagano/search/examples/credit-card-payments/README.md

 Purchase successful!
 ```

-For the AppId values, you will have to obtain them from the logs.
-To do that, open another terminal, navigate to this same directory, and run:
+To see all the logs, open another terminal, navigate to this same directory, and run:

-    docker-compose logs -f backend payments-service
+    docker-compose logs -f

-That command will show you the logs for the two Service Providers.
-The AppIds for each one will be shown.
+That command will show you the logs all the containers:

+- the broker
+- the payments-service (a Service Provider)
+- the backend (another Service Provider)
+- the client (Service Client)
+- 3 different instances of the middleware, one for each service